wildonion/stem/stemplugins/src/README.md

 Rust Macro World

-> collection of Rust macro examples.
+> collection of Rust macro.
 Macros extend the AST at compile time useful to do something at compile time rather than runtime like sending data to SQL database before runtime.

 ## Types